eclipse-ditto/ditto-examples/connection-process-manager/README.md

 This example code demonstrates how to execute and trigger command line processes based on information of managed connections in an Eclipse Ditto installation.

-As example, it could be used to establish SSH tunnels to all the target endpoints of managed connections.
+As an example, it could be used to establish SSH tunnels to all the target endpoints of managed connections inside Ditto.

 ## Basic functionality